 Before you begin babysitting, you should consider getting certified in first aid and CPR.
 This certificate can give clients peace of mind while adding an extra few dollars to your hourly rate.

 If you’re a good student looking for additional funding, scholarships are a great way to gain access to them.
 There are many different kinds of scholarships that you can apply for, including scholarships for students with good grades, students studying particular subjects, and students from minority groups.

-If you’re struggling to find a way to earn money and aren’t sure where to start, it’s a good idea to check in with career services.
+If you’re struggling to find a way to earn money and aren’t sure where to start, check in with career services.
 While many students think of career services as primarily helping students find jobs after graduation, they can also help you while you’re still in school.

 Career service departments often receive requests from local businesses, as well as community members, who are looking for college students ready to work.
 Whether this means helping elderly folks learn to operate their computers, or working for a small business near campus, career services is often full of leads for part-time ways to make money while still in school.

 Another way to make money in college is to be a teaching assistant.
 Graduate students can work for teachers doing things like grading papers, proctoring exams, doing office hours, and assisting in class prep.